 DEPOSIT IN NEWCASTLE UNIVERSITY LIBRARY/THESIS REPOSITORY

-The standard period of restriction for consultation is 6 months*, following which both the print and electronic version will be made available.
+The standard period of restriction for consultation is 6 months*, following which the electronic and/or print versions will be made available.
 After this time, I understand that:

 the Library will make the electronic version deposited in the Newcastle University e-Thesis Repository accessible to a wide variety of people and institutions – including automated agents - via the Internet.

-An electronic copy of my thesis may also be included in the national British Library database of theses.
+an electronic copy of my thesis may also be included in the national British Library database of theses.

-the print version (where available) will be made accessible for consultation in the Library or a Library to which it has been issued on inter- library loan, though it will not be permitted to leave the Library in either case.
+where a print version is available, this will be made accessible for consultation in the Library or a Library to which it has been issued on inter- library loan, though it will not be permitted to leave the Library in either case.

 I understand that once the Work is deposited, metadata for the work will always remain visible, although the author retains the right to update the Work.

-[*If you require thesis restriction beyond the 6-months, you should contact your Graduate School (see contact details below) before the end of the 6-month restriction period and they will advise you on how to apply for an extended restriction).
+[*If during the standard restriction period, you require an extended restriction, please contact your Graduate School who will provide you with the extended restriction form.
+Further information is available here.)

 I AGREE AS FOLLOWS: